ocaml-ppx/ppxlib/README.md

 When developing a new rewriter you are very likely to prepare a few tests for it.
-The compilation line above doesn't suit this task very well (because ocamlfind package with your rewriter is not yet installed) and it will be more convenient to specify `.cm[x]a` with your rewriter manually.
-With this approach we sacrifice compilation speed using `-ppx argument` option but it should not be critical because it's very likely that few rewriters will be used in the code of tests.
+The compilation line above doesn't suit this task very well (because ocamlfind package with your rewriter is not yet installed) and it will be more convenient to specify `.cmx[a]` with your rewriter manually.

 For example, let's suppose that the standalone rewriter (`pp_foo.native`) have this code